 Yes.
 As listed in the award terms and conditions, your financial aid is subject to change.
 Factors that may affect your financial aid include (but are not limited to): Losing eligibility for scholarships/grants due to GPA/WPA; Enrolling less than full time; Completion of Federal Verification process; EFC change; State/Federal budget changes; additional scholarships/grants; outside resources such as scholarships or vocational rehabilitation.
 If a change is made for any reason you will be contacted via email.

-You should complete the Free Application for Federal Student Aid (FAFSA), as soon as possible after January 1.
-FAFSA on the Web at http://www.fafsa.gov is the best way to apply.
+First, apply for a Federal Student Aid (FSA) ID.
+Your FSA ID will enable you to electronically sign your Free Application for Federal Student Aid (FAFSA) once the time comes.
+In order to apply for your FSA ID, just go to https://fsaid.ed.gov.
+Next, you should complete the FAFSA, as soon as possible after October 1st at http://www.fafsa.gov.
 You will need to reapply for financial aid every academic year.
-The ORU prioirty deadline for you to file your FAFSA is March 1st.
+The ORU prioirty deadline for you to file your FAFSA is March 1.
 Students who complete their FAFSA early have the first opportunity for limited aid.

 If you are a FAFSA dependent student, you will need the following information for yourself and your parents.
 If you are FAFSA independent, you will need the information for yourself and your spouse, if married.